An Important Element of Design – Texture

 Texture and Pattern

-Pattern is the repetitive design or repetitive motif on a surface which when produced in a scale becomes textured.
-Pattern helps in balancing the visual weight of a room.
+The pattern is the repetitive design or repetitive motif on a surface which when produced in a scale becomes textured.
+The pattern helps in balancing the visual weight of a room.

 Texture and Contrast